 Risk Factors of Diabetes

 There are a variety of risk factors associated with this condition.
 While some are simply based on a person’s biological makeup, while others relate to a sedentary lifestyle.
 Type 1 diabetes usually begins at birth or during adolescence.
 In this case, the pancreas stops producing insulin entirely and an individual with type 1 diabetes must manually inject insulin regularly to allow the body to function properly.
-Type 1 diabetes can spur from a family history of the disorder, diseases of the pancreas such as pancreatitis or gallstones, or a or illness.
+Type 1 diabetes can spur from a family history of the disorder, diseases of the pancreas such as pancreatitis or gallstones, or a severe infection or illness.

 While on the other hand, type 2 diabetes occurs when the human body cannot use the insulin that it produces.
 It usually resonates in adult men and women and can begin at any time during your life.
 Type 2 diabetes can be caused by a number of factors including obesity, impaired gluten intolerance, insulin resistance, age or a sedentary lifestyle.